syncfusion-content/blazor-docs/blazor/datagrid/excel-like-filter.md

 ## Show customized text in checkbox list data

-The Syncfusion&reg; Blazor Grid component provides you with the flexibility to customize the text displayed in the Excel/Checkbox filtering options.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor Grid component provides you with the flexibility to customize the text displayed in the Excel/Checkbox filtering options.
 This allows you to modify the default text and provide more meaningful and contextual labels for the filtering.

 To customize the text in the Excel/Checkbox filter, you can define a `FilterItemTemplate`  and bind it to the desired column.
 The `FilterItemTemplate`  property allows you to create custom templates for filter items.
 You can use any logic and HTML elements within this template to display the desired text or content.